nrai14/Password-Generator/README.md

   * Code should validate for each input and at least one character type should be selected
   * Once prompts are answered then the password should be generated and displayed in an alert or written to the page

-Link to Repo:

-Link to Deployed website:
+Link to Deployed website: https://nrai14.github.io/Password-Generator/

 ## Credits